-There is an abundance of information to be found on the internet about company voluntary arrangements (CVA’s) on the internet.
-They sound like a really good idea.
-You do not need to close and liquidate.
-You can keep going, keep your bank account and trading name and your creditors can also get something back and not see it all go down the drain in a liquidation and closure.
+There is an abundance of information to be found on the internet about company voluntary arrangements (CVA’s), which can often come across as a good idea.
+You do not need to close and liquidate, you can in fact keep going, keep your bank account and trading name and your creditors can also get something back and not see it all go to waste in a liquidation and closure.

-Sometimes if your company has qualifications and licences you can keep these as well.
+Sometimes if your company has acquired qualifications and licences, you can keep these as well.
 There is also no need for a report to the Insolvency Service on the directors’ conduct – an issue if the directors have had recent previous insolvencies.

 So, why doesn’t everyone do a CVA and keep going when they hit trouble?

-There are several hurdles to get through to make a CVA work.
+There are several barriers to overcome in order to make a CVA work.
 Some of the issues are:

-Often, once the issues above are explained to directors they would rather liquidate and close and buy back the assets or use a pre-pack administration.
-It gives them more control over the situation.
+Often, once the issues above are explained to directors they would rather liquidate, close and buy back the assets or use a pre-pack administration as it can give them more control over the situation.

-I know I have written the negatives of CVA’s, but they do have their good points.
+We’ve covered some of the negatives of CVA’s, but they do have their benefits too.

 One good use of a CVA is to restructure a chain of retail shops.
-Normally all suppliers as essential suppliers continue to be paid apart from landlords.
-Landlords are then categorised into the type of lease they have and whether to keep a lease on the same terms, push through a rent reduction or break the lease because the retail site is no longer viable.
+Normally all suppliers as essential suppliers continue to be paid, apart from landlords.
+Landlords are then categorised into the type of lease they have and whether to keep a lease on the same terms, push through a rent reduction or break the lease due to the retail site no longer being a viable option.

-Step one would be to meet with the directors and consider all the options.
-It has to be worth considering the alternatives such as Administration to at last rule them out.
+Step one would be to meet with the directors and consider all of the options.
+It has to be worth considering the alternatives such as Administration to at the very least rule them out.